5rahim/seanime/DEVELOPMENT_AND_BUILD.md

 The project is built with:
 - Backend: Go server with REST API endpoints
-- Frontend: React/Next.js web interface
+- Frontend: React + Vite + Tanstack Router

 For development, you should be familiar with both Go and React.